Increase immunity and fight off infection with these immune system supplements and vitamins that are proven to boost immune system health.

 Probiotics are basically healthy bacteria that restore the balance of normal flora – the living microorganisms that we play host to inside our bodies.

-In the last few years, many studies and clinical trials have found that an imbalance of microbes in the gut is linked to a number of health disorders, from mood and mental health to autism.
+In the last few years, many studies and clinical trials have found that an imbalance of microbes in the gut is linked to several health disorders, from mood and mental health to autism.

 Probiotic foods – including fermented foods like yoghurt – are some of the best foods to eat to boost immune system health.
 They promote a healthy balance of gut bacteria and have been linked to a wide range of health benefits.